evildmp/conference-handbook/handbook/event-itself/schedule.rst

 Others have begun with an open day (i.e. free and open to any visitors) of talks and workshops (Django Weekend, DjangoCon Europe 2015).

-Django Weekend 2015 also turned the two days of sprints into two days of code, with workshops and clinics scheduled alongside the sprints.
+DjangoCon Europe 2015 also turned the two days of sprints into two days of code, with workshops and clinics scheduled alongside the sprints.

 It's up to you what sort of schedule you adopt, and what sort of emphasis you place on the various